NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Archetypes/Archaeologist.md

 * * *

-You broaden your magical studies, allowing you to find the right path, detect objects, and conceal those objects from unscrupulous rivals.
-You can cast augury, locate, and nondetection as occult innate spells, each once per day.
-You can cast this nondetection spell only on an object, and it is automatically heightened to the same spell rank as your cantrips from Magical Scholastics.
+You broaden the scope of your magical understanding, allowing you to find the right path, detect hidden objects, and conceal those objects from unscrupulous rivals.
+You can cast augury, locate, and veil of privacy as occult innate spells, each once per day.
+You can cast this veil of privacy spell only on an object, and it's automatically heightened to half your level rounded up.